andrewtdiz/tsmarkdown/docs/content/first-tsm.md

 ```

 {% callout type="check" %}
-**Complete Application Built!** You now have a fully functional Better-MDX dashboard with dynamic content, interactivity, and real-time updates.
+**Complete Application Built!** You now have a fully functional TS Markdown dashboard with dynamic content, interactivity, and real-time updates.
 {% /callout %}

 Ready to explore more features?
-Check out the [Syntax Guide](/syntax-guide) to learn about advanced Better-MDX capabilities!
+Check out the [Syntax Guide](/syntax-guide) to learn about advanced TS Markdown capabilities!